feincms/feincms/docs/page.rst

 The following extensions are available currently:

-* :mod:`~feincms.module.page.extension.changedate` --- Creation and modification dates
+* :mod:`~feincms.module.extensions.changedate` --- Creation and modification dates

   Adds automatically maintained creation and modification date fields to the page.

+* :mod:`~feincms.module.extensions.ct_tracker` --- Content type cache

+  Helps reduce database queries if you have three or more content types.

-* :mod:`~feincms.module.page.extension.datepublisher` --- Date-based publishing
+* :mod:`~feincms.module.extensions.datepublisher` --- Date-based publishing

   Adds publication date and end date fields to the page, thereby enabling the administrator to define a date range where a page will be available to website visitors.

+* :mod:`~feincms.module.page.extensions.excerpt` --- Page summary

+  Add a brief excerpt summarizing the content of this page.

+* :mod:`~feincms.module.extensions.featured` --- Simple featured flag for a page

+  Lets administrators set a featured flag that lets you treat that page special.

-* :mod:`~feincms.module.page.extension.navigation` --- Navigation extensions
+* :mod:`~feincms.module.page.extensions.navigation` --- Navigation extensions

   Adds navigation extensions to the page model.
 You can define subclasses of ``NavigationExtension``, which provide submenus to the navigation generation